173TECH/sayn/docs/tutorials/tutorial_basic.md

 This tutorial covers the basic concepts of SAYN and will get you going quickly.
 It uses the example project in the folder created by `sayn init` and creates a small ETL process based on synthetic data.

-If you have need any help or want to ask a question, please reach out to the team at <sayn@173tech.com>.
+If you need any help or want to ask a question, please reach out to the team at <sayn@173tech.com>.

 ## Running SAYN